eiffel-community/eiffel-intelligence-frontend/wiki/markdown/configuration.md

 ## HTTPS security

-If Eiffel-Intelligence front-end need to be executed with secure HTTPS connections, then these properties need to be set:
+If Eiffel Intelligence front-end need to be executed with secure HTTPS connections, then these properties need to be set:

     ei.use.secure.http.frontend=false
     server.ssl.key-store: <keystore.p12>